Mind the trap! Antipatterns, a common type of problem in technical writing

 Fort Knox

-The documentation is locked behind a login barrier, or it takes otherwise a lot of effort to access it.
+Online documentation is locked behind a login barrier, or it takes other kinds of effort to access it.

 Boat Anchor

-Planning ahead for hypothetical future expansions – and then desperately sticking to this planning even if the situation has changed.
+Planning a documentation structure ahead for hypothetical future expansions – and then desperately sticking to this structure even if the overall situation has changed.

 Design by Committee